-A comprehensive medical evaluation helps a doctor identify any potential problems causing a person to experience symptoms.
+A comprehensive medical evaluation helps a doctor identify any potential problems causing negative symptoms.
 Routine check-ups do not involve the same level of thoroughness in testing and examination as a comprehensive evaluation does, so problems that might be missed during check-ups can be identified in a comprehensive evaluation.
 Having complete testing done allows a person to know for certain that they are in good health, and it allows them to identify and tackle potential health issues.

 Prevent Health Issues

-A major benefit of having a complete physical examination done is to help a person prevent any issues for which they might be at risk for.
-It can give a person more information on which problems could be avoided by changing their lifestyle habits or by taking medications.
+A major benefit of having a complete physical examination done is to help prevent issues for which there is an increased risk.
+It can give more information on which problems could be avoided by changing lifestyle habits or by taking medications.
 Screening tests also allow for the early detection of disease, which will help in the outcome of treating or curing those diseases.

 How Often Should a Person Have a Complete Physical Examination?

 In the 1940s, conducting routine comprehensive physical examinations became standard medical practice; however, in recent decades, healthcare providers have begun to question whether they are really necessary every year.
 While approximately 92% of Americans believe that a person should get an annual or routine physical examination done, only 62% actually do.1